adedomin/CSC311-game-design/_posts/2015-01-17-Setting-up-an-FTP-and-Generating-a-x509-cert.md

 Now with my AWS instance up, it's time to make it into a webserver.
 For the sake of the assignment, I'll go through the steps of how I will do this and also explain some basic Unix-like commands and utilities to accomplish this goal.

-Sending files to The Server
+Sending files to the Server
 ---------------------------

 There are pretty much two ways to accomplish this: